thesadru/genshin.py/README.md

 ## Example

-A very simple example of how genshin.py would be used
+A very simple example of how genshin.py would be used:
 ```py
 import asyncio
 import genshin